jflessau/inkday/README.md

 - Raspberry Pi 3B+ with power supply and WiFi connection
 - 3D printer
 - A server for the website
-- Four screws to attach the Pi to the frame (head diameter: 5mm, thred diameter: 3mm, length: 5mm)
+- Four screws to attach the Pi to the frame (head diameter: 5mm, thread diameter: 3mm, length: 5mm)

 ## 🖐️ Usage

 ### 1. Run the Server

-Start the server with docker and mount a directory to store the images in:
+Start the server with Docker and mount a directory to store the images in:

 ```bash
 docker run -d -p 80:1313 -v /your-inkday-data:/data ghcr.io/jflessau/inkday:latest